-I'm an Academic Technology Consultant in the University of Richmond's Center for Teaching, Learning, and Technology (CTLT).
+I'm a Technology Consultant in the University of Richmond's Teaching and Scholarship (Faculty) Hub.
 On a daily basis, I:

-- Consult with faculty members about using UR Blogs, Box, Blackboard, and web-based GIS tools like ArcGIS Online and Carto for their teaching and research.
+- Consult with faculty members about using UR Blogs, Box, Blackboard, and web-based tools like Hypothesis and Adobe Spark for their teaching and research.

 - Collaborate with the Technology Learning Center to train student staff to support digital projects.